Editorial: Novel Tools for the Study of Structural and Functional Networks in the Brain

-The parcellation sub-topic starts with a study that combines fMRI and tractography to create probabilistic white matter atlases for each of the six commonly studied resting-state brain networks (Figley et al., 2015).
-This work introduces a comprehensive set of white matter maps for well-known resting state networks such as dorsal default mode network, ventral default mode network, left executive control network, right executive control network, anterior salience network, and posterior salience network (Figley et al., 2015).
-The second parcellation article combines fMRI with tractography to create probabilistic white matter atlases for eight functional brain networks (Figley et al., 2017), including auditory, basal ganglia, language, precuneus, sensorimotor, primary visual, higher visual and visuospatial networks (Figley et al., 2017).
+The research articles contained in this research topic can be divided along three separate sub-topics.
+The first subtopic features novel parcellations to study connectomes (Figley et al.; Figley et al.; Schiffler et al.).
+The second sub-topic introduces new methods to analyze functional data (Cheng et al.; Peng et al.; Wu et al.).
+The third sub-topic applies in vivo methods to analyze brain changes co-occurring with diseases (Huang et al.; James et al.; Liao et al.).
+The parcellation sub-topic starts with a study that combines fMRI and tractography to create probabilistic white matter atlases for each of the six commonly studied resting-state brain networks (Figley et al.).
+This work introduces a comprehensive set of white matter maps for well-known resting state networks such as dorsal default mode network, ventral default mode network, left executive control network, right executive control network, anterior salience network, and posterior salience network (Figley et al.).
+The second parcellation article combines fMRI with tractography to create probabilistic white matter atlases for eight functional brain networks (Figley et al.), including auditory, basal ganglia, language, precuneus, sensorimotor, primary visual, higher visual and visuospatial networks (Figley et al.).
 These white matter atlases in stereotaxic coordinates could be used to associate white matter changes to changes in particular functional brain networks selectively, or compliment resting state fMRI by defining the underlying anatomical pathway that gives rise to functional connectivity.
-The third parcellation study combines cortical parcellation and tractograms to create a subject-specific white matter parcellation (Schiffler et al., 2017).
-The parcellation scheme associating large white matter areas to specific cortical regions allows us to relate white matter alterations to alterations to specific cortical regions (Schiffler et al., 2017).
+The third parcellation study combines cortical parcellation and tractograms to create a subject-specific white matter parcellation (Schiffler et al.).
+The parcellation scheme associating large white matter areas to specific cortical regions allows us to relate white matter alterations to alterations to specific cortical regions (Schiffler et al.).

 In closing, this research topic includes nine excellent articles on a wide array of methods and applications in both human and animal neuroscience.
 The editors thank the authors for their multifaceted contributions to advance our understanding of the brain.

-Keywords: Neuroimaging, fMRI methods, tractography, connectivity, neuroscience methods
+Keywords: neuroimaging, fMRI methods, tractography, connectivity, neuroscience methods

-Received: 21 Dec 2017;
+Received: 21 December 2017; Accepted: 02 February 2018;

-Edited by: Alex Hansen, Norwegian University of Science and Technology, Norway
+Edited and reviewed by: Alex Hansen, Norwegian University of Science and Technology, Norway

-Copyright: © 2018 Colon-Perez, Mareci and Ding.
+Copyright © 2018 Colon-Perez, Mareci and Ding.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.

-*Correspondence: Dr. Luis M. Colon-Perez, firstname.lastname@example.org
+*Correspondence: Luis M. Colon-Perez, firstname.lastname@example.org